 Vyborg water-voyages, spring and well water tasting etiquette (draft): The person who has called for the quest of the spring will taste the water first, so that its quality and drinkability can be assessed.
 Group members should not be pressured to taste the water but everyone should be offered a sip from a clean cup.

 Alkovi gallery (Miina Hujala & Arttu Merimaa) is organizing a research-art-process which will take place partially in Vyborg and deal with ruins, tourism & knowledge.
-It’s called Connecting Points.
+It’s called In Various Stages of Ruins.
 I’ll meet with the group of artist invited to join the process next week (our first meeting was in Vyborg last spring).
 Hujala send us a text to contemplate, in which she poses various questions on what art can enable and how it differs from other modes of thought.
 This got me thinking about moods.

 Strikethroughs and ?-marks made after the second Vyborg trip.